rifqialfaizi/MoviesApps/README.md

 # MoviesApps
-an Application to see whats going on in movies updates in the world
+An Application to see whats going on in movies updates in the world

+### TODO :
+- Add Movie Detail
+- Add Movie Review